Intermittent Fasting: Your Complete Guide

-The Crescendo Method is one of the best ways to ease into intermittent fasting without shocking your body or aggravating your hormones.
-It doesn’t require you to fast every day, only a few days per week, spaced throughout the week.
-For example, Monday, Wednesday and Friday.
+The Crescendo Method is one of the best ways to ease into intermittent fasting without shocking the body or aggravating hormones.
+It doesn’t require you to fast everyday, but instead encourages you to engage in a fast a few days per week, skipping days in between.

 - 16/8 Method

-The 16/8 method, sometimes called the “leangains method,” is another brief intermittent fasting routine that’s used specifically to target body fat and improve lean muscle mass (a.k.a. your gains!).
+The 16/8 Method, sometimes called the “Leangains Method” is another brief intermittent fasting routine that’s used specifically for targeting weight management and to improve lean muscle mass (a.k.a. your gains!).

 Fasting Window: 16 hours

 The 24 Hour Protocol, also known as “Eat-Stop-Eat”, involves a 24-hour fast, once or twice a week.
 You can choose the time you start fasting, but many people prefer to fast from 8pm to 8pm the following day, or begin their fast after breakfast.

 Fasting Duration: 1 Day, no more than 2x per week with NO consecutive days

 Intermittent Fasting isn’t a good fit for everyone.
 You should definitely not consider this practice if you are:

 - Have a previous history of eating disorders

 Additionally, the method is meant to complement a healthy diet and lifestyle – not act as a way to remedy five days of eating nutritionally-bankrupt foods, such as refined sugar, processed foods, and/or fast foods.